AppIntro/AppIntro/README.md

 }
 ```

-Finally, declare the activity in your Manifest like that:
+Finally, declare the activity in your Manifest like so:

 ``` xml
 <activity android:name="com.example.example.intro"